-But saying “I love to do editorial work with clients!” opens up an ugly Pandora’s box.
-When certain unprofessional writers see my passion for editorial work, they think it’s okay to query with statements like:
+But when agents say, “I love to do editorial work with clients!” it opens up an ugly Pandora’s box.
+When certain unprofessional writers see an agent’s passion for editorial work, they think it’s okay to query with statements like:

 I know this needs a lot of work but I’m fed up with it.
 I need professional help because, if I ever have to look at this manuscript again, so help me God…